routegy/routegy-docs/app/docs/reference/action-types/webhook.md

 <CaptionedImage
   src="/images/actions/personal-office-coffee-machine-webhook.png"
-  alt="Image of a JSON payload POSTed to an endpoint by an interaction with a Routegy app named 'Coffee machine'" width="75%"
+  alt="A JSON payload POSTed to an endpoint by an interaction with a Routegy app named 'Coffee machine'" width="75%"
 />